 Key Differences Between Serial And Parallel Transmission

 - Serial transmission requires a single line to communicate and transfer data whereas, parallel transmission requires multiple lines.

-- Serial transmission used for long distance communication whereas, the parallel transmission used for shorter distance.
+- Serial transmission is used for long-distance communication.
+As against, parallel transmission is used for the shorter distance.

 - Error and noise are least in serial as compared to parallel transmission.
 Since one bit follows another in Serial Transmission whereas, in Parallel Transmission multiple bits are sent together.

-- Parallel transmission is faster as the data is transmitted using multiples lines whereas, in Serial transmission data flows through a single wire.
+- Parallel transmission is faster as the data is transmitted using multiples lines.
+On the contrary, in Serial transmission data flows through a single wire.

-- Serial Transmission is full duplex as the sender can send as well as receive the data whereas, Parallel Transmission is half duplex since the data is either sent or received.
+- Serial Transmission is full-duplex as the sender can send as well as receive the data.
+In contrast, Parallel Transmission is half-duplex since the data is either sent or received.

 - Serial transmission cables are thinner, longer and economical in comparison with the Parallel Transmission cables.

-- Serial Transmission is reliable and straightforward whereas, Parallel Transmission is unreliable and complicated.
+- Serial Transmission is simple and reliable.
+Conversely, Parallel Transmission is unreliable and complicated.

-Both Serial and Parallel Transmission have their advantages and disadvantages respectively.
-Parallel Transmission is used for shorter distance, provides greater speed.
+Both Serial and Parallel Transmission have their advantages and disadvantages, respectively.
+Parallel Transmission is used for a limited distance, provides higher speed.
 On the other hand, Serial Transmission is reliable for transferring data to longer distance.
 Hence, we conclude that both serial and parallel are individually essential for transferring data.